FrancescaK/rozza.github.com/source/_posts/2013-06-12-the-most-popular-pub-name.markdown

 ## Top pub names

-It turns out finding the most popular pub names is ridiculously simple with the aggregation framework.
+It turns out finding the most popular pub names is very simple with the aggregation framework.
 Just group by the name and then sum up all the occurrences.
 To get the top five most popular pub names we sort by the summed value and then limit to 5: